Andy Weir: Personal life

 According to Weir, he grew up in Milpitas, California, where he attended Rancho Milpitas Junior High School and Milpitas High School.

 In 2015, he lived in Mountain View, California, in a rented two-bedroom apartment.
 Since he has a fear of flying, he never visited the set of the film adaptation of The Martian in Budapest, where most of the scenes set on Mars were shot at Korda Studios.
-In 2015, with the help of therapy and medication, he was able to fly to Houston to visit the Johnson Space Center, and to San Diego to attend Comic-Con.
+In 2015, with the help of therapy and medication, he was able to fly to Houston to visit the Johnson Space Center and to San Diego to attend San Diego Comic-Con.

 Weir is married to Ashley Weir, whom he met while he was in Los Angeles to pitch a TV series.
 They have one son, born in 2021.

 Weir has said that he is agnostic, and has described his political views as fiscally conservative and socially liberal.

+Awards

 Works

 Weir's original website lists his works, with free versions of many of his short stories.